-TikTok filing lawsuit against Trump administration to fight impending ban
+TikTok sues Trump administration to fight impending ban

 In its lawsuit, TikTok says it stores American user info in the United States and Singapore, and points to the “extraordinary measures” it says it has taken to protect user privacy.

-“By banning TikTok with no notice or opportunity to be heard (whether before or after the fact), the executive order violates the due process protections of the Fifth Amendment,” TikTok’s order reads, according to excerpts in the blog post.
+“By banning TikTok with no notice or opportunity to be heard (whether before or after the fact), the executive order violates the due process protections of the Fifth Amendment,” TikTok’s order reads.

+TikTok’s suit, which is filed against Trump, Commerce Secretary Wilbur Ross and the Commerce Department, also calls out Trump for issuing the order for “political” reasons and alleges banning the app is not allowed under the international emergency economic powers act.
+The order was issued before a review of an earlier ByteDance acquisition was announced, TikTok says in the suit.

+“Instead, the order was issued abruptly after the President had proclaimed in a campaign-style news conference that TikTok Inc. had ‘no rights’ and that he would ban TikTok if Plaintiffs did not pay money to the U.S. Treasury to secure the U.S. government’s approval for any sale,” the lawsuit reads.

 TikTok can sue to challenge the underlying process of the executive order but not the merits of the decision itself, said Robert Chesney, an associate dean at the University of Texas School of Law.